ThetaData-API/thetadata-python/docs/index.md

-This site contains the latest documentation and guides for the [Theta Data Python API](https://github.com/ThetaData-API/PythonAPI), a Python package that provides low latency historical options data.
+This site contains the latest documentation and guides for the [Theta Data Python API](https://github.com/ThetaData-API/PythonAPI), a Python package that provides low latency real-time & historical options data.

 For more information, see [thetadata.net](https://thetadata.net).